geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Dash'd on the rocks, or sought the abyss again.

-Awhile she paus'd: " Oh thou ! resplendent queen,
+Awhile she paus'd: " Oh thou! resplendent queen,
 " Chief of the powers that rule this awful scene,
 " Hear, from thy throne of fire, a suppliant maid,
 " Propitious hear, and grant thy promis'd aid.